 Overview: The five-paragraph essay is a helpful tool — here are ideas for teaching it!
 Note: This post was sponsored by WriteWell.
 I received their service for free, and I was compensated for my time to write this post.
 Please be aware, however, that all opinions are my own.
 Thanks!

-In my post about high school writing, I shared the story of when my eldest daughter took the ACT and got a poor score on the writing portion.
+In one of my articles about high school writing, I shared the story of when my eldest daughter took the ACT and got a poor score on the writing portion.
 I was flabbergasted at the time.
 I read the essay myself, and it didn’t seem so horrible to me.
 She had great grammar, vocabulary, and sentence structure — what was their problem?

 I have since come to realize that the ACT (and SAT, for that matter) writing scorers are looking for a very particular type of essay — the five-paragraph essay.
 And no matter how well your child writes, if they don’t craft their ACT/SAT essay as a five-paragraph essay, then they are going to get a low score, too.
 So it’s a good idea to get your teen familiar with it before they need to take those tests.